 "We are overdue for a rethink of our similarities and differences with animals," writes Taylor: we must "be open to the possibility of creativity and agency in animals."
-While this is true, as we have shown, listening for that form of "creativity and agency" can sound suspiciously like the criteria historically used to differentiate humanity from
+While this is true, as we have shown, listening for that form of "creativity and agency" can sound suspiciously like the criteria historically used to differentiate humanity from the rest of the biological world and justify its supremacy.
+Not only does such a formulation valorize a particular form of musicality as superlative, but in taking for granted humanity as homogenous, musicking subject, it perpetuates the notion of what Bruno Latour calls "the Anthropos of the Anthropocene, . . . nothing but the fiction of a universalized agent capable of acting like a single humanity."
+Rather than uniting species in an ecological harmony, the presence of differentially evaluated, or unquestioningly evaluated, forms of musicality serves to divide the more-than-human world into hierarchies of value and functionality-into once again familiarly distinct species of musicality.

-89. For a deconstruction of this notion, see Willey, Undoing Monogamy.